-Submit fiction pieces up to 2,500 words.
+Submit fiction pieces up to 5,000 words.
 Flash fiction welcome.
-No previously published work (online or in print).
+No previously published work.
 Simultaneous submissions are okay.
 Honorarium is $175 per piece, regardless of length.

-Submit nonfiction pieces up to 2,500 words.
+Submit nonfiction pieces up to 5,000 words.
 Flash nonfiction welcome.
-No previously published work (online or in print).
+No previously published work.
 Simultaneous submissions are okay.
 Honorarium is $175 per piece, regardless of length.

 Submit up to five pages of poems.
-No previously published work (online or in print).
+No previously published work.
 Simultaneous submissions are okay.
 Honorarium is $50 per poem.

 We are looking for reviews of books (all genres) forthcoming or published in the last year.
-While we prefer reviews of books that haven’t yet been released or are newly published, we also accept reviews of books that have been largely neglected (often publications from small/independent presses) in the past 5, 10, 15, or even 20 years.
+While we prefer reviews of books that haven’t yet been released or are newly published, we also accept reviews of books that have been largely neglected (often publications from small/independent presses) in the past two or three years.
 Reviews should be between 500 and 1500 words.
 We publish book reviews both in digital issues and throughout the year.
 All submissions will be considered both for digital issues and/or as web features throughout the year.

 Starting in January 2020, all of our interviews will be conducted by current students at Loyola or recent graduates as an effort to connect young writers with established artists.
 If you’re interested in being interviewed, query us (lindsay dot sproul at gmail dot com).
 We are interested in interviewing writers, visual artists, musicians, filmmakers or individuals in other creative fields.